 The International Studies Program offers sections of INT 495 each Fall and Spring semesters.
-INT 350 is offered on an occasional basis, and INT 399 may be taken only with approval of the Director of the International Studies Program.
+INT 200 is currently offered every Fall semester.
+INT 350 is offered on an occasional basis, and INT 399 may be taken only with approval of the Director of the International Studies Program

 Course will focus on selected topics drawn from various areas of International Studies taught by faculty members with special interests and competence.
 The course is variable credit and may be repeated up to a maximum of 12 credits under different subtitles.